Sarafu Fatiaki: Playing career

 Fatiaki made his NRL debut against Parramatta in round two of the 2011 NRL season.
 Fatiaki's junior club was the St Clair Comets and despite not playing any representative football, earned his call up through strong performances.

 After coming off-contract with the Penrith Panthers in 2012, he later played for the Redcliffe Dolphins in the Queensland Cup.
-He later retired after the 2014 season.

 Fatiaki played for Fiji against Italy in 2012.

-Post playing

-After leaving Dolphins, Fatiaki decided to focus on his passion projects – raising a family and financially supporting his long time friend Shannon Karaka.

-In recent years, Sarafu has been dipping his toes into competitive CrossFit.
-Having trained with team no sleep throughout the 2019 Christmas period, his endurance is in peak condition.
-Often listed as a top contender and mentoring many up and comers, such as protege Zevrett Vaurasi, Sarafu will definitely be one to watch in 2020.
+In 2017, Fatiaki played for the Blacktown Workers Sea Eagles in the NSW Cup.
+The following year, he returned to Penrith and played for their NSW Cup team.